 together with free unlimited practice and worksheets.

-I call it the ‘cat-in-hammock’ book because of the print-version cover (look left)!
+I call it the ‘Cat-in-Hammock’ book because of the print-version cover (look up)!

 All building on the ideas you learned in Algebra I with the same voice, same style, same notation, same language.

 The printed book and website can each stand alone as a learning environment, but they work best together.

 While you're learning algebra, you'll also learn that numbers have lots of different names, and that math is the renaming tool.
 You'll learn that ‘$\,x\,$’ is to math as ‘cat’ is to English (hence the name ‘One Mathematical Cat, Please!)

 The cat-in-hammock book has the cat-on-swing book embedded in it, so you don't need both.

 ‘Active reading’ exercises check that learners are ‘getting it’.
 Take a look at exercises 1–11 in this sample section (answers at the end).
 It is the author's intention that every reader do every active reading exercise.
 They're quick-and-easy, but cause you to ‘take pause’ and digest new information.

 - “... wonderfully written and crafted with a care you rarely see”